 a - e.
 No Impact.
 The proposed Project would not affect performance objectives of public services in the District area.
 The proposed Project would not create a need for new or altered government facilities and would not create a substantial adverse physical impact associated with the construction or extension of such facilities.
 The proposed Project is limited to the implementation of a groundwater pumping and transfer program that would utilize existing pumping and conveyance facilities.
 As such, the proposed Project would not include any new housing, businesses, or other development that would generate new residents or structures that would require additional fire or police protection services.
-The proposed Project would not provide any new housing that would generate new students or residents in the community and would not increase the demand for school services and facilities, new or expanded park facilities, or new or expanded libraries.
+The proposed Project would not increase the demand for school services and facilities, new or expanded park facilities, or new or expanded libraries.
 No other public facilities would be impacted by the proposed Project.
 No impact would occur.